How to Draw a Yuzu

 how-to-draw-a-yuzu-step-6

 We’ve reached the end of this tutorial on how to draw a yuzu.
-Your final sketch should look like the image on the right.
-Now you can add some colors to make your drawing more realistic.
-Do not forget to show off your little and colorful masterpiece to your friends and family.
+Your final sketch should look like the image below.

 final-sketch-how-to-draw-a-yuzu